The Great Salt Bowl – Chapter 3

 I frowned and tried to recall, but all I remembered were my thoughts.

 “Don’t go back there again now,” Chuck said.
 “Listen.
 We can’t survive a long stretch in the heat of the day.
 Night is the safest bet.
-We’ll need to rest well enough to keep moving until we’re out.
 Moving will keep us alive longer than layers.”

 I nodded.
 It made sense.